-Western Pennsylvania School Hospital of Nursing expects all students to conduct themselves in a manner that is supportive of the mission, goals, principles, and objectives of the organization and nursing program.
-Through voluntary entrance into the nursing program, students assume responsibility of performance and behavior set forth by Western Pennsylvania Hospital School of Nursing and its governing organization of Allegheny Health Network (AHN).
+The Allegheny Health Network (AHN) Schools of Nursing (SON) expect all students to conduct themselves in a manner that is supportive of the mission, goals, principles, and objectives of the organization and nursing program.
+Through voluntary entrance into the nursing program, students assume responsibility of performance and behavior set forth by the AHN SON governing organization of Allegheny Health Network.

-The goal of Western Pennsylvania School of Nursing is to create a learning environment that is safe, respectful, productive and inclusive for all individuals in which a quality teaching and learning experience can be provided.
-Students are accountable for abiding by classroom rules set forth in the course syllabus for learning opportunities, including conduct, participation and communication in a respectful manner.
+The goal of the AHN SON is to create a learning environment that is safe, respectful, productive, and inclusive for all individuals in which a quality teaching and learning experience can be provided.
+Students are accountable for abiding by classroom rules set forth in the course syllabus for learning opportunities, including conduct, participation, and communication in a respectful manner.

-To provide guidelines regarding civility and standards of conduct while enrolled as a student at Western Pennsylvania Hospital School of Nursing
+To provide guidelines regarding civility and standards of conduct while enrolled as a student at an AHN SON.